Jon-Jay94/jon-jay94.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Ph.D.-student at the Frankfurt School of Finance & Management.
-My research interests are in the field of Macrofinance and Monetary Economics, where I study the impact of monetary policy on financial markets.
-I'm particularly interested in how money markets and fixed income markets update their expectations about future monetary policy actions and how these expectations are priced into asset prices.
+I'm a PhD candidate in Finance at the **Frankfurt School of Finance & Management**, specializing in **Monetary Economics and Asset Pricing**.
+My research focuses on understanding how monetary policy impacts financial markets, with particular emphasis on how markets update their interest rate expectations around central bank announcements and how these expectations are reflected in asset prices.

+I will be on the academic job market in 2025/2026.
+My job market paper will be available soon.

-In addition, I'm currently teaching a pre-course in Macroeconomics in the MBA program at the Frankfurt School of Finance & Management where I introduce the students the workings of the global economic and financial system.
+In addition, I'm currently teaching a pre-course in Macroeconomics in the MBA program at the Frankfurt School of Finance & Management where I introduce the students to the workings of the global economic and financial system.
 I also taught tutorials in Econometrics & Statistics in the Master of Finance program.

 My supervisor is [Prof. Emanuel Mönch](https://scholar.google.com/citations?user=8Cuk5vYAAAAJ&hl=en).